Trier: History

-In the 17th and 18th centuries, the French-Habsburg rivalry brought war to Trier.
+In the 17th and 18th centuries, the French–Habsburg rivalry brought war to Trier.
 Spain and France fought over the city during the Thirty Years' War.
 The bishop was imprisoned by Spain and the Holy Roman Emperor for his support for France between 1635 and 1645.
 In later wars between the Empire and France, French troops occupied the city during the Nine Years' War, the War of the Spanish Succession, and the War of the Polish Succession.
 After conquering Trier again in 1794 during the French Revolutionary Wars, France annexed the city and the electoral archbishopric was dissolved.
 After the Napoleonic Wars ended in 1815, Trier passed to the Kingdom of Prussia.
 Karl Marx, the German philosopher and one of the founders of Marxism, was born in the city in 1818.

 As part of the Prussian Rhineland, Trier developed economically during the 19th century.
 The city rose in revolt during the revolutions of 1848 in the German states, although the rebels were forced to concede.
 It became part of the German Empire in 1871.

 The synagogue on Zuckerbergstrasse was looted during the November 1938 Kristallnacht and later completely destroyed in a bomb attack in 1944.
 Multiple Stolpersteine have been installed in Trier to commemorate those murdered and exiled during the Shoah.

-In June 1940 during World War II over 60,000 British prisoners of war, captured at Dunkirk and Northern France, were marched to Trier, which became a staging post for British soldiers headed for German prisoner-of-war camps.
+In June 1940, during World War II over 60,000 British prisoners of war, captured at Dunkirk and Northern France, were marched to Trier, which became a staging post for British soldiers headed for German prisoner-of-war camps.
 Trier was heavily bombed and bombarded in 1944.
 The city became part of the new state of Rhineland-Palatinate after the war.
-The university, dissolved in 1797, was restarted in the 1970s, while the Cathedral of Trier was reopened in 1974 after undergoing substantial and long-lasting renovations.
+The university, dissolved in 1797, was restarted in the 1970s, and Trier Cathedral was reopened in 1974 after undergoing substantial and long-lasting renovations.
 Trier officially celebrated its 2,000th anniversary in 1984.
 On 1 December 2020, 5 people were killed by an allegedly drunk driver during a vehicle-ramming attack.
 The Ehrang/Quint district of Trier was heavily damaged and flooded during the 16 July 2021 floods of Germany, Belgium, The Netherlands and Luxembourg.